Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Glycemic Index and Glycemic Load

-Walnuts are very dense in nutrients, providing 14g of carbohydrates per 100g serving.
+Walnuts are very dense in nutrients, including carbs.
+These nuts provide 14g of carbohydrates per 100g.
 However, most of these carbs are made up of dietary fiber.
+Walnuts fall in the range of 15% of foods as a source of fiber, containing 6.7g.

-Due to the high fiber and fat content, walnuts have been found to have a glycemic index, and therefore a glycemic load, of 0 (1).
+Due to the high fiber and fat content, walnuts have a glycemic index, and therefore a glycemic load of 0 (1).

 Research shows walnut consumption to be associated with a lowered risk of developing type 2 diabetes (2).